The following will help boost your pasture productivity:

 Dragging the paddock a few times each year during hot and dry periods can help break up and dry out manure piles while distributing nutrients back to the pasture.
 It also can kill parasites found in manure.

-Keep the pasture productive throughout the seasons
+Keeping pastures productive throughout the seasons

 Mowing can help pasture productivity by: